-The School leases its campus from Archimedean Properties, LLC which is to expire in June 2018.
-The School shares its facilities with the Middle and Upper and lease payments are allocated 52% to the School, 30% to the Middle, and 18% to the Upper (Notes 1 and 6).
-Monthly lease payments for the School are approximately \$ 30,000.
+The School leases its campus from Archimedean Properties, LLC, a related party, (Notes 5, 7 and 8) which is to expire in June 2018.
+The School shares its facilities with the Middle and Upper and lease payments are allocated 50% to the School, 25% to the Middle, and 25% to the Upper (Notes 1 and 6).
+Monthly lease payments for the School are approximately \$ 28,900.
 The School is also responsible to pay the owners' taxes and insurance costs.

 In addition, the School also leases an additional space for their Kindergarten classes.
-Monthly lease payments are \$ 7,500 through June 30, 2014.
-Monthly payments will increase to \$ 7,875 effective July 1, 2014 through the expiration date of June 30, 2016.
+Monthly lease payments are \$ 7,875 through June 30, 2016.
 The School will then have the option to renew for an additional two years if the School is in good standing with the landlord.